ThePooN/bancho.js/README.md

 The osu! staff *tolerates* running bots on your own osu! account, however you aren't allowed to create a dedicated osu! account to your bot without acknowledging the staff. **Any attempt to do so will be considered multi-accounting, which is against the osu!
 Terms of Use.**
 I highly recommended you to get in touch with peppy when hosting a public bot.
 If your bot is recognized by the staff, you'll get higher (and known!) rate limits dedicated to chat bots.
 Normal accounts have undisclosed rate limits.
-This library, by default, use limits that are somewhat tested on user accounts but there's no guarantee provided.
+This library, by default, uses limits that are somewhat tested on user accounts but there's no guarantee provided.
 The test suite should always run fine though.

 # Getting Started